jenetics/jenetics/README.md

 ## Blogs and articles

+* <a href="https://dieschwalbe.de/schwalbeaktuell.htm">Schachprobleme komponieren mit evolutionären Algorithmen</a>, by <em>Jakob Leck</em>, Dec 2023, Die Schwalbe 324-2, pp. 373-380.
+Composition and solving chess problems with a greater number of peaces than usual.
+Instead of a brute force approach, a GA is used solving the problems (German).
 * <a href="https://craftcodecrew.com/solving-the-knapsack-problem-with-the-jenetics-library/">Solving the Knapsack Problem with the Jenetics Library</a>, by <em>Craftcode Crew</em>, May 13, 2021
 * <a href="http://www.fx361.com/page/2018/1126/4534731.shtml">一种基于Jenetics的遗传算法程序设计</a>, <em>电脑知识与技术 2018年22期 by 王康</em>, Nov.
 26. 2018
 * <a href="http://www.baeldung.com/jenetics">Introduction to Jenetics Library</a>, by <em>baeldung</em>, April 11.
 2017